-- Brand / Product Name Consumer Use Commercial Use VanguardTM; Commercial Series 36 months 36 months Engines Featuring Dura-BoreTM Cast Iron Sleeve 24 months 12 months All Other Engines 24 months 3 months
+Brand / Product Name Consumer Use Commercial Use VanguardTM; Commercial Series 3 36 months 36 months Engines Featuring Dura-BoreTM Cast Iron Sleeve 24 months 12 months All Other Engines 24 months 3 months

 1These are our standard warranty terms, but occasionally there may be additional warranty coverage that was not determined at time of publication.
 For a listing of current warranty terms for your engine, go to BRIGGSandSTRATTON.com or contact your Briggs & Stratton Authorized Service Dealer.
+2 There is no warranty for engines on equipment used for prime power in place of a

-2 There is no warranty for engines on equipment used for prime power in place of a utility or for standby generators used for commercial purposes.
-Engines used in competitive racing or on commercial or rental tracks are not warrantied.
+2 There is no warranty for engines on equipment used for prime power in place of a utility; standby generators used for commercial purposes, utility vehicles exceeding 25 MPH, or engines used in competitive racing or on commercial or rental tracks.
 3 Vanguard installed on standby generators: 24 months consumer use, no warranty commercial use.
-Vanguard installed on utility vehicles: 24 months consumer use, 24 months commercial use.
-Commercial Series with manufacturing date before July 2017, 24 months consumer use, 24 months commercial use.
+Commercial Series with manufacturing date before July 2017: 24 months consumer use, 24 months consumer use.